AllenInstitute/swdb_2023/databook/glossary.md

 Martinotti cell
   A Martinotti cell is a particular subtype of SST cell that targets the apical dendrites of pyramidal cells in layer 1.
 Martinotti cells are found in layer 2/3 and layer 5.

+Minnie Column
+  A colloquial name for the 100 micron by 100 micron square column of cortex targeted for the census across layers.
+This column is a particularly well proofread collection of cells.

+Minnie Dataset
+  A colloquial name for the millimeter-scale MICrONs electron microscopy dataset.

 VIP cell
   A type of interneuron expressing the molecular marker VIP.
 VIP cells tend to target other interneurons rather than excitatory neurons.
 This role as a "disinhibitory specialist" is thought to be important for \ context-dependent modulation of cortical activity.
 Many VIP cells have a characteristic bipolar axon that points along the axis of the cortical column and are thus often called "bipolar cells".